 If you encounter a problem or need assistance with research questions, contact Information Services at 610-606-4666 (ext: 3536).

-Literature is considered "problematic" when it promotes or reinforces outdated ideas about or representations of race, gender, sexual orientation, etc. The obvious solution to these problematic representations is to simply not include them, but doing so would be equivalent to censorship.
+Literature is considered "problematic" when it promotes or reinforces outdated or harmful ideas about or representations of race, gender, sexual orientation, etc. The obvious solution to these problematic representations is to simply not include them, but doing so would be equivalent to censorship.
 Additionally, there are many works that are considered problematic that also have a valuable place in the literary canon.
 The solution, then, is to make sure that problematic literature is taught in the proper context, and that students understand a) which parts of the works are problematic and b) why the ideas are no longer acceptable.

 This LibGuide will help you navigate how to include and teach problematic literature.